Maruya Recipe (Banana Fritters)

 Origin of the Maruya

-Maruya is a type of fritter originated in the Philippines.
-They are famously sold by street vendors and are also common as home-made snack among Filipinos.
-These are typically made of saba bananas which are thinly "fanned" sliced coated in batter then deep fried and are sweetened by dredging in white sugar.
+Maruya is a type of fritter that originated in the Philippines.
+They are famously sold by street vendors and are also a common homemade snack among Filipinos.
+These fritters are typically made of saba bananas, which are thinly "fanned" sliced, coated in batter, then deep-fried and sweetened by dredging in white sugar.

-Maruya or Banana Fritters are famously served as snacks by Filipinos, you can see it sold in the school canteen, street stalls or even cooked at home as snack for the Family, though some consider this as their light meal.
-You can definitely see this snack during Fiestas as well, served in the table for the guests.
-This food though not traditionally, can also be served with jackfruit slice on the side and is best paired with your favorite juice drink.
+Maruya or Banana Fritters are famously served as snacks by Filipinos.
+You can see them sold in school canteens, street stalls, or even cooked at home as a snack for the family.
+Some consider this as a light meal.
+You can definitely see this snack during Fiestas as well, served on the table for guests.
+Although not traditional, this food can also be served with a slice of jackfruit on the side and is best paired with your favorite juice drink.

 Kitchen Utensils You Need

-Maruya is also famous home-made snack, so you better prepare the following kitchen utensils if you are planning on cooking this one for your family:
+Maruya is also a famous homemade snack, so you better prepare the following kitchen utensils if you are planning on cooking this for your family:

 Interesting Facts

-• Cardaba bananas may be eaten raw, although it is usually a cooking banana.
+- Cardaba bananas may be eaten raw, although they are usually a cooking banana.

-• There are health benefits associated with Cardaba bananas such as soothing acidic stomach, high in fiber, low in calorie, improves vision, and may promote heart health due to its potassium and magnesium content.
-In addition, this type of banana also helps anemic people as it is loaded with iron, and since anemia is caused by lack of iron, it will help those with iron deficiency.
+- There are health benefits associated with Cardaba bananas such as soothing an acidic stomach, being high in fiber, low in calories, improving vision, and potentially promoting heart health due to their potassium and magnesium content.
+Additionally, this type of banana helps anemic people as it is loaded with iron, which helps those with iron deficiency.

 Tips and Tricks When Making Maruya or Banana Fritters

-• If you want another variation of banana fritters, you can as well use sweet potatoes.
+- If you want another variation of banana fritters, you can also use sweet potatoes.
 They are called maruyang camote (sweet potato fritters).

-• Make sure that your oil is hot enough before putting the bananas to fry, otherwise your banana fritters will absorb more oil and will not be as crispy.
-To ensure correct temperature, you may use deep-fat thermometer to monitor and adjust heat as needed, we recommend putting it at 375° Fahrenheit or 190° Celsius.
+- Make sure that your oil is hot enough before putting the bananas to fry; otherwise, your banana fritters will absorb more oil and will not be as crispy.
+To ensure the correct temperature, you may use a deep-fat thermometer to monitor and adjust the heat as needed.
+We recommend setting it at 375° Fahrenheit or 190° Celsius.

-• You can use paper towel and fold it on top of your serving bowl or plate before putting the newly fried maruya (banana fritters) in order for the excess oil to be absorbed.
+- Use Paper Towel To Absorb Excess Oil: You can use a paper towel and fold it on top of your serving bowl or plate before putting the newly fried maruya (banana fritters) to absorb the excess oil.

 Ingredients